coredns/coredns.io/content/plugins/kubernetes.md

 ## AutoPath

-The *kubernetes* middleware can be used in conjunction with the *autopath* middleware.
+The *kubernetes* plugin can be used in conjunction with the *autopath* plugin.
 Using this feature enables server-side domain search path completion in kubernetes clusters.
 Note: `pods` must be set to `verified` for this to function properly.